CUDA

 - Testing.
 No GPU test suite.
 Need numerical comparison (GPU vs CPU results) and benchmarks.

 GPU programming is not "write the same code but it runs on more cores."
-On CPU the bottleneck is computation.
-On GPU it's almost always memory.
+On CPU the bottleneck is often computation.
+On GPU it is usually memory.

-The most important optimization isn't in any kernel.
-It's keeping the data on the GPU in the first place.
-I'm not there yet.
+The largest remaining optimization is not in any kernel.
+It is keeping the data on the GPU in the first place.
+The persistent tensor rewrite is still in progress.